 Monitor a web app with web server logs

-In this scenario you will create a resource group, app service plan, web app and configure the web app to enable web server logs.
-You will then download the log files for review.
+This sample script creates a resource group, app service plan, and web app, and configures the web app to enable web server logs.
+It then downloads the log files for review.

 If you don't have an Azure subscription, create a free account before you begin.

 Azure Cloud Shell is a free, interactive shell that you can use to run the steps in this article.
 Common Azure tools are preinstalled and configured in Cloud Shell for you to use with your account.
 Just select the Copy button to copy the code, paste it in Cloud Shell, and then press Enter to run it.
 There are a few ways to open Cloud Shell:

 |Select Try It in the upper-right corner of a code block.|

 |Select the Cloud Shell button on the menu in the upper-right corner of the Azure portal.|

 If you choose to install and use the CLI locally, you need Azure CLI version 2.0 or later.
 To find the version, run